Sheaf of modules: Properties

-Explicitly, this means that there are global sections s_{i} of F such that the images of s_{i} in each stalk F_{x} generates F_{x} as O_{x}-module.
+Explicitly, this means that there are global sections s_{i} of F such that the images of s_{i} in each stalk F_{x} generate F_{x} as O_{x}-module.

 An example of such a sheaf is that associated in algebraic geometry to an R-module M, R being any commutative ring, on the spectrum of a ring Spec(R).

 Another example: according to Cartan's theorem A, any coherent sheaf on a Stein manifold is spanned by global sections. (cf. Serre's theorem A below.)
 In the theory of schemes, a related notion is ample line bundle.
 (For example, if L is an ample line bundle, some power of it is generated by global sections.)